[HISTORY: Adopted by the Planning Board of the Town of Middleton; amended in its entirety 12-9-2015. Subsequent amendments noted where applicable.]

-Chapter 40A, § 9 of the Massachusetts General Laws provides for the issuance of special permits for specific uses when authorized by the Zoning Bylaws.
-The Middleton Zoning Bylaws designate the Planning Board as the special permit granting authority for cluster developments (§ 235-30); multifamily or attached dwellings in the R-2 Zone (§ 235-71); and conversion of single-family to more than one dwelling use in the R-2 Zone (§ 235-71).
+Chapter 40A, § 9, of the Massachusetts General Laws provides for the issuance of special permits for specific uses when authorized by the Zoning Bylaws.
+The Middleton Zoning Bylaws designate the Planning Board as the special permit granting authority for flexible development (§ 235-7.3), multifamily or attached dwellings in the R-2 Zone (§ 235-7.1), conversion of single-family to more than one dwelling use (§ 235-7.1), two-family dwelling in R-1a and R-1b Zones (§ 235-3.1.3).
 All other special permits are granted by the Board of Appeals.

-The applicant should submit a request for the issuance of a special permit by completing Form G, Application for a Special Permit by the Planning Board, and filing said application with the required plans (accompanied by a filing fee of $50) with the Board either in person or by mail.
-In addition a notice shall be filed by delivery or by registered mail with the Town Clerk stating the date of submission to the Board and accompanied by a copy of the application.
+The applicant should submit a request for the issuance of a special permit by completing Form G, Application for a Special Permit by the Planning Board, and filing one original application with the required plans, eight copies of application, plans, and attachments, one PDF copy, and a filing fee of $100 with the Town Clerk.
+The applicant is also responsible for the cost of the legal advertisement and will be billed directly by the newspaper.

-If the project involves a subdivision of land, the definitive plan should be submitted at the same time as the application for a special permit.
+If the project involves a subdivision of land, a definitive plan which conforms to the requirements of Chapter 250 (Planning Board rules and regulations regarding subdivision of land) should be submitted at the same time as the application for a special permit.

 Contents of the plan.

 Upon receipt of the application and supporting plans, the Board will conduct a public hearing within 65 days.
-Notice of such hearing shall be given in each of two successive weeks by advertisement in a newspaper of general circulation in the Town prior to such hearing.
-The Board shall notify the abutters by certified mail.
-Whenever possible the Board will schedule the public hearing on the special permit application and the definitive plan at the same meeting.
+Notice of such hearing, prepared and sent by the Board, shall be given in each of two successive weeks by advertisement in a newspaper of general circulation in the Town prior to such hearing.
+The Board shall notify the abutters by certified mail to be deposited with the United States Postal Service at least 14 days prior to the scheduled hearing.
+Whenever possible, the Board will schedule the public hearing on a special permit application and a definitive plan at the same meeting.
 The Board may approve, disapprove or approve with appropriate safeguards and conditions.

 The Board shall provide that a special permit shall lapse within a specified period of time (not to exceed two years) if the construction has not begun by that time.